learn-static/foundations-1-html/2-example.md

 # Example HTML Document

+> This section provides a walk through of basic HTML structure to demonstrate how elements are used to create a web page.

-To understand the basic elements and concepts of HTML, let's review a very basic example HTML document.
+To understand the basic elements and concepts of HTML, let's review a very basic example HTML document and practice adding and modifying elements.

 ## Basic Structure